NickStillings/ImpactfulEvents/README.md

 ***
 ## Art of the Possible: Impactful Events

 Thank you for joining today!
-Pkease explore the links at the top of this page for more details, examples, and step-by-step guiadance on the solutions and best practices shown today.
+Please  explore the links at the top of this page for more details, examples, and step-by-step guidance on the solutions and best practices shown today.

 ![AoP Team](https://github.com/NickStillings/digitalevents/blob/main/Wiki%20Images/wiki.engagement.7.aop.jpg)